Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic

 Formally, the signature $\mathcal{D}$ ought to be displayed in the definition of $\mltup$ since terms of $\mltup$ depend on the signature $\mathcal{D}$.
 But in this paper we are not switching often between different signatures, and so we omit it.

-We write $\mlt{\kappa}$ for $\mltup$ where $\upsilon(A)=\kappa$ for all state types $A$.
-Montague and Zimmerman studied $\mlt{1}$.\footnote{The system $\mlt{1}$ is Zimmerman's IL$^{\ast}$ from \cite[p.
+We write $\mlt{\kappa}$ for $\mltup$ where $\param(A)=\kappa$ for all state types $A$.
+Montague and Zimmermann studied $\mlt{1}$.\footnote{The system $\mlt{1}$ is Zimmermann's IL$^{\ast}$ from \cite[p.
 67]{Zimmermann1989-gs} when the constants are restricted to be of type $A\rightarrow B$, where $A$ is a state type.
 See \cite[\S{4.1} p.
 75]{Zimmermann1989-gs}, \cite[pp. 17-19]{Zimmermann2020-an} for discussion of the relation of this to Montague's choice of object-language.
-As Zimmerman says (\cite[p.
+As Zimmermann says (\cite[p.
 67]{Zimmermann1989-gs}, \cite[p.
 19]{Zimmermann2020-an}), the idea is to find in type theory the image of Montague's system under the standard translation (he calls it Gallin's translation after \cite[pp. 61 ff]{Gallin1975-tp}).} The maximal system is $\mltpure$, which has countably many variables for each state type.